 Free tennis lessons, courtesy of Cottonwood Tennis Club, are just beginning.
 Every Monday and Tuesday evening, teachers and students gather on Court 1 at 7:00 p.m.
 Everyone who wants to learn a fun and challenging game is welcome to attend.
 You do not have to be a member of Cottonwood Tennis Club to attend.
 The classes are offered beginning November 12 and run through April 9 with breaks for holidays.
-Beginners are welcome as well as those who once played but haven’t in a long time.
+Beginners are welcome as well as those who once played but haven’t in a long time but you are encouraged to visit a site like radracquet so you have the necessary beginner’s equipment.
 Students learn how to serve, work on forehand technique and backhand shots.
 They learn how to keep score and tennis strategy.

 But the classes are not just for beginners.
 All levels are welcome.
 The teaching team divides people up by ability level, and several courts are utilized.
 Pierre Moresi directs the classes with the aid of five to six assistants.
 Assistants include Heidi Gilbert and Al Wagner, both certified tennis instructors, as well as Barry Mowers, Ollie Johnson and Joan Osoinach.
 Al Wagner manages the Tuesday sessions.
 In addition to the Monday and Tuesday classes, drop-in tennis sessions are scheduled for 6:30 p.m. on Thursday and Sunday evenings.

 The free lessons program, sponsored by Cottonwood Tennis Club, was initiated 25+ years ago by Don Neu and has been offered every year since.
 Each year, it serves more players, both beginners and those with experience.